gkeele/CCexplore/README.md

 ## Example code

-Example data is included in the package - it is quite large - sorry.
+Example data set is included in the package - it is quite large - sorry.
 The following code services as a simple vignette for using the package for now.

 ```r
 library(devtools)